"For an equal and thriving Turku!"

 I have extensive experience of municipal politics after 19 years in the city council and 25 years on different boards, delegations and comittees.
 I was elected to the council as first substitute in the 1996 election.
 I am particularly familiar with social and health care, education and the cultural sector.
 I am socially involved also outside municipal politics: I am a working member of Samfundet Folkhälsan, board member of Folkhälsans Förbund and Landskapsföreningen Folkhälsan in Åboland and represent Turku and The Swedish People’s Party in Kommunförbundets Svenska delegation.
 In the latter, I have been able to deal with interest monitoring, especially regarding the planned social and health care reform.
 In my spare time I also work at the grassroots level against racism and discrimination.

 The municipal service must be available on equal and fair grounds for all residents.
 In a bilingual city like Turku all service production must be available in both national languages.
 When it comes to other language groups it is important to offer interpretation services.
-The public sector should be strong but purchasing services can be used as a complement.
-Basic health care needs to be given more resources.
-With the forthcoming social and health care reform service production will be moved from the municipalities to the provinces, but during the transition it is important to monitor that the linguistic rights are not ignored.
+The public sector should be strong but purchased private services can be used as a complement.
+The city’s basic health care absolutely needs more resources.

 The city should strive for increased equality and tolerance in all it’s functions and should not tolerate racism or discrimination in any form.
 All people are of equal value regardless of skin color, gender, language, disability, religion, or sexual identity.
 Movements and organizations whose ideology or methods of influence are illegal shall not be allowed visibility or operating conditions.
 Hate rhetoric does not have to be tolerated in any form.
 An individual who feels excluded from society is an easier prey for extreme movements.
 Therefore, society on a broad front should counteract exclusion.